wilbertC21/wc53-IT265-002/docs/studio-brainstorm.md

 ## Core Values
 *What principles guide your studio's approach to game design, architecture, and development?*

-- Inclusive Play - We design games that welcome everyone, from seasoned strategists to first-time players, creating experiences that scale to any group size or skill level.
+- Inclusive Play - We design games that welcome everyone, from seasoned strategists to first time players, creating experiences that scale to any group size or skill level.
 - Authentic Collaboration - We show up as ourselves, embrace diverse perspectives, and channel our unique viewpoints into products we're proud to create together.
 - Meaningful Connection - We create spaces for face-to-face interaction, pulling people away from screens and back to the table where real moments happen.
-- Experience Beyond Mechanics - Every game is more than rules and components—it's an extension of our brand and a gateway to capture imaginations across all types of players.
+- Experience Beyond Mechanics - Every game is more than rules and components it's an extension of our brand and a gateway to capture imaginations across all types of players.

 ---